Leap Day (Modern Family): Plot

 When Mitchell tries to explain what happened to Cameron, Cameron berates him for being unable to throw a decent 10th birthday, to which Mitchell reminds him that he is actually 40.
 Cameron breaks down, and Mitchell sees that his sadness is over the fact that he is 40 and wanted to be 10 for his birthday.
 When Phil mentions to them all he wanted was to go to the amusement park, Mitchell decides to take Cameron there where the two have a great time.
-The Dunphy family also goes, where the girls use their menstrual anger to pressure the trapeze attendant to allow Phil on.
-The girls let their anger out playing Whac-A-Mole.
+The Dunphys also go and the girls use their menstrual anger to pressure the trapeze attendant to allow Phil on.
+The girls then let their anger out playing Whac-A-Mole.

 Reception

 Ratings

 In its original American broadcast, "Leap Day" was watched by 11.68 million; up 0.14 million from the previous episode.